5 Smart Tips for Soundproofing Windows

 Q. Why can I hear wind through my window?

-If you have single-pane windows or no soundproofing materials in place, the sound of the wind blowing through the trees may be loud enough to permeate the windows.
+If you have single-pane windows or have no soundproofing materials in place, the sound of the wind blowing through the trees may be loud enough to permeate the windows.
 Or, you could be hearing wind whistling into the house, entering through gaps between window sashes and other parts of the window housing, such as the sill, jambs, or casing.

 Q. Where can I get 100 percent soundproof windows?